Salah856/AtomicaAITask/README.md

 # API USED IN THIS TASK:
 <a href="https://dummyapi.io/docs"> Dummy API.io  </a>

+### Note:

+This above mentioned API unfortunately does NOT support any endpoint for update comments

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).